ATTODataPortal/Documents-1/HowTo/HowToRegister.md

 ## 2 Login

-Click the *Login* button on the right side (Figure 2).
-Then enter your email or user name and password.
+Click the *Login* button on the upper right side (Figure 2).
+Then enter your email or user name and the password.
 If the login is successful, the start page (*News* or *Search*) is loaded.
-Otherwise, you will see information about the status and reason for the failed login.
+If not, you will see information about the status and reason for the failed login.

 <img src=".\images_register\image2.png" style="width:6.3in;height:2.69427in" />